 CloverDX is a new name for CloverETL Learn more

-Data storage has come a long way.
-Here's a quick run through how we got to where we are today.
+Data storage has come a long, long way.
+Here's a quick run through of how we got to where we are today.

 Let’s make a quick excursion through the data storage evolution.

-Data storage originally focused only on the needs of a single isolated application.
+Data storage originally focused solely on the needs of a single, isolated application.
 Since the storage capacity was small, and storage was expensive, the method of storing data needed to be efficient and effective.

-For example, a business’ complete monthly wage processing was centrally processed using the dedicated mainframe program.
+For example, a business’s complete monthly wage processing was centrally processed using the dedicated mainframe program.
 Neither the input or output data were shared among any other programs or tasks.

 As the performance and storage capacity of computers increased, modern computers began to be involved in more applications and business processes.
-Common data started to be reused among multiple applications, and natural groups of data and applications began to be formed within organizations.
+Common data was reused amongst multiple applications, and natural groups of data and applications began to be formed within organizations.

 These groups centered either on common functional agendas or business units in the organization.
-Even though the data could be shared among multiple applications within the same group, each group still remained isolated from the others.
-These are data silos.
+Even though the data could be shared with multiple applications in the same group, each group still remained isolated from the others.
+These are referred to as data silos.

-Data silos created a negative impact on data integrity, making it virtually impossible to get a ‘single point of truth’, as well as not being particularly good for overall corporate productivity, with lots of repetitive tasks and wasted effort.
+Data silos create a negative impact on data integrity, making it virtually impossible to get a ‘single point of truth’.
+On top of this, they aren't good for overall corporate productivity, and create lots of repetitive tasks and wasted effort.

 There were multiple approaches for how to integrate and share application data beyond the silo limits.
 The natural solution lay in the creation of a centralized repository combining, integrating and consolidating the data from the multiple silos.
 Such a central repository can mediate all data for combined views and provide a single version of the truth.

-The straightforward approach is building an overall enterprise wide repository with strong normalization in order to overcome data duplicities and wasted storage space.
-This approach is the basis for the top-down design of the data warehouse (DWH) as introduced by Bill Inmon.
+The straightforward approach was to build an overall enterprise wide repository with strong normalization in order to overcome data duplicates and wasted storage space.
+This approach is the basis for the top-down design of the data warehouse (DWH), as introduced by Bill Inmon.

-Making such a huge data store is a challenging task, and in the case of the large corporates it can be doomed because of the high cost involved.
-Another issue with establishing a data warehouse comes from the need to validate the data in order to fit all business constraints – losing invalid data which doesn’t fit the model means the loss of information which could be useful in the future.Find out how businesses are managing their data by reading our Guide to Enterprise Data Architecture
+However, making such a huge data store is a challenging task.
+In the case of large corporations, it can be doomed because of the high cost involved.
+Another issue with establishing a data warehouse comes from the need to validate the data in order to fit all business constraints.
+Losing invalid data which doesn’t fit the model means the loss of information which could be useful in the future.Find out how businesses are managing their data by reading our Guide to Enterprise Data Architecture